 WishList Member - this is your membership platform that will manage content protection, membership levels and access, payments and more.

-Additional plugins that I recommend starting with:
+Additional plugins that I recommend:

 - bbPress (for a forum if desired)